 The national theatre

-Today, the resident ensemble puts on regular performances of plays penned by promising contemporary playwrights through to the great names of world theatre, such as Shakespeare, Schiller (who has his own Viennese monument) and Goethe (ditto).
+Today, an in-house ensemble puts on regular performances of plays penned by promising contemporary playwrights through to the great names of world theatre: Shakespeare, Schiller (who has his own Viennese monument) and Goethe (ditto), for example.

 To be part of that ensemble in whatever form is a badge of honour you might compare to being a member of the RSC in the UK.
-And, although a purely German-speaking theatre, even English-speaking audiences might recognise some of the Burgtheater’s more famous company members.
+And, although a purely German-speaking theatre, even English-speaking audiences might recognise some of the actors who belong (or belonged) to the Burgtheater’s company.

-Klaus Maria-Brandauer, for example, gained an Oscar nomination for his role in Out of Africa opposite Meryl Streep in 1985.
-And Oskar Werner starred opposite Julie Christie in Truffaut’s Fahrenheit 451 in 1966.
+- Klaus Maria-Brandauer gained an Oscar nomination for his role in Out of Africa opposite Meryl Streep in 1985

 (The homage to Shakespeare)